 This integrated transport vision is for an efficient, integrated transport system for all - implemented sustainably.

 The integrated transport vision replaces the 'transport vision of 1'.
-To achieve the integrated transport vision, the Transport Directorate has nine objectives and is implementing a long-term strategy.
+To achieve the integrated transport vision, the Transport Directorate has nine objectives (table 2.4) and is implementing a long-term strategy.